 - Like manual source code review, SAST can be performed early in the development process, even on incomplete code bases.

 - Unlike manual review, SAST can be used to assess large amounts of code in a relatively short amount of time.

 - SAST can be customized for various languages, frameworks, business logic. or internal coding standards.

 - SAST results are consistent, improving standardization.

-The cons of SAST
+The cons of static code analysis:

-- Static analysis may require significant investment in customization and fine tuning.
+- Static code analysis may require significant investment in customization and fine tuning.
 Without this, it can generate a high level of false positives.
 Developers sometimes question whether findings are in fact exploitable.

-- Static analysis often requires access to source or compiled code, which may not always be available.
+- Static code analysis often requires access to source or compiled code, which may not always be available.